mihirgathani/TLDW/README.md

 This will open a new tab in your browser with our functioning web application.
 More details can be found [here](https://github.com/JoobeeJung/TLDW/blob/main/examples/README.md).

+## API Keys
+This is a link for an API key for Google API.
+[Google Drive](https://drive.google.com/file/d/1BO4r8aet1pkxneqkwDYSnGjORephlPWr/view?usp=sharing).

 # Examples
 A video demonstration of our application is linked here.
 More details on how to run our code are linked [here](https://github.com/JoobeeJung/TLDW/blob/main/examples/README.md).

+## Issues
+There are some bugs related to Streamlit or the GEMINI API.
+These issues are linked to [Github Issues](https://github.com/JoobeeJung/TLDW/issues) on this repository.